liballeg/allegro5/README.txt

 - Hardware accelerated bitmap and graphical primitive drawing support (via OpenGL or Direct3D)
 - Audio recording† support
 - Font loading and drawing
-- Video playback†
+- Video playback
-- Abstractions over shaders† and low-level polygon drawing
+- Abstractions over shaders and low-level polygon drawing
 - And more!

 This readme contains general information which applies to all platforms